How to Cut Hair Extensions in 3 Steps

 Varying Cutting Hair Extension Techniques

 At Extend USA, we recognize the utmost significance of precision when cutting hair extensions.
 Our team is dedicated to providing expert guidance throughout the process, ensuring that each extension row is cut flawlessly.
-We will teach you the art of softening lines and angles using razors or point-cutting techniques, enabling you to seamlessly blend your client’s natural hair and extensions.
+We will teach you the art of softening lines and angles using razors or point-cutting techniques, enabling you to blend your client’s natural hair and extensions seamlessly.
 The result?
 A flawless finish that will leave your clients amazed.
 Trust us to deliver professional expertise and unparalleled quality in hair extension cutting.

 Lob and Blunt Cut: How To Blend Hair Extensions